 THE EVENTS OF THE SACRED TRIDUUM

-Holy Thursday: This is also commonly known as Maundy Thursday, a name that is derived from the Latin word mandatum, meaning commandment, and refers to Jesus’ commandment to His disciples to love and serve one another (John 13:34-35).
-Also on this day, Jesus Christ humbly washed the feet of His disciples and instituted the Holy Priesthood and the Holy Eucharist as a sacramental expression of His Paschal Mystery.
+This is also commonly known as Maundy Thursday, a name that is derived from the Latin word mandatum, meaning commandment, and refers to Jesus’ commandment to His disciples to love and serve one another (John 13:34-35).
+Also on this day, Jesus Christ humbly washed the feet of His disciples and instituted the Holy Priesthood and the Holy Eucharist as sacramental expressions of His Paschal Mystery.

 When Jesus Christ died on the Cross, His side was pierced with a lance, and blood and water gushed out.
 Significantly, just as Eve, the wife (spouse) of Adam, was formed through Adam’s side (rib) while he was sleeping, so also the Church, the spouse of Christ, was formed (born) through Christ’s side (blood and water) while He was in deep sleep.